-Two-axle bogies are the most famous due to their adequate performance in the curve tracks and their ability to handle heavy loads.
+Two-axle bogies are the most famous due to their adequate performance in the curve tracks and ability to handle heavy loads.
 Its alternate name is the truck.

 The air conditioner is necessary to maintain the temperature in the different compartments like 2-tier & 3-tier.
 It consists of a compressor, condenser, expansion valve, evaporator, etc. AC is available in fixed carriages only.

 A coupler is a mechanism generally placed at each end of a railway vehicle that connects them to form a train.
 Designing these types of coupling is a complicated and challenging job.

 The countries like India, South America & Europe mainly use chain and buffer couplers, whereas the rest of the world uses knuckle couplers.

 As we know, the railway is a robust and large steel structure that is essential to stop at the stations.
 But with the conventional braking system, it is not possible.

 Hence an air braking system is the best option.
 It uses compressed air as the operating medium.
 A braking system is available on the many train wheels, and air hoses supply the compressed air to each wheel for effective operation.

 The Air compressor compresses the air and supplies them to the brakes.
 It drives the power from the alternator to operate.
 A reciprocating compressor is the best choice for locomotive applications.

 An air reservoir is a highly thick metal storage device to sustain the high pressure and temperature of the air after compression.
 It is necessary to have a compressed air storage system to operate the air brakes.
 Without it, we cannot use the brakes on the locomotive or trains.